victorFernandezF/Gity/README.md

 IMPORTANT: It is designed to upload all files( git add .).
 If you want to upload some specific files only, you must do it the handly.

+ADVICE: It would be a great idea to create a .gitignore file in your repository and add the Gity directory to .gitignore.
+Becouse if you clone Gity, Gity directory is a new repo and that may couse problems.

 ### Technologies
 language: C